ssenmosip/mosip-temp-documentation/First-User-Registration-and-Onboarding.md

 4. Use the swagger API for ID Repository to store the ID Object of the individual 'X' in ID Repository
 ### 4. LDAP: Update the generated RID of individual 'X' in LDAP
 ### 5. User On-boarding:
-1. The Individual 'X' can now login to Registration Client with the above Username/Password and register the subsequent  Operators and Supervisors
+1. The Individual 'X' can now login to Registration Client with the above Username/Password and register the subsequent  Officers and Supervisors
+2. But the user details must be created in LDAP with appropriate roles assigned and the RIDs should be mapped in LDAP for the new set of Officers and Supervisors